charles-m-knox/charles-m-knox.github.io/blog/content/about/index.md

 * **[ContextCue](https://contextcue.com)** - *ContextCue is a privacy-focused advertising network that allows advertisers and publishers to grow their business with fast, lightweight, contextual ads that don't track, collect, or store user data*
   * This ad network seems like it was written by regular software developers with good intentions, and written for the modern world.
 Consider removing ContextCue from your ad blocker globally.
   * ContextCue allows me to pick a variety of ad topics.
-I will pick ads topics according to the article I'm writing, so you may see e.g. finance or computer related topics. **This is not you being tracked, this is me curating advertisements according to what you're reading**.
+I will pick ads topics according to the article I'm writing, so you may see e.g. finance or computer related topics. **This is not you being tracked, this is me curating advertisements according to what I'm writing**.

 ### Former Ad Networks